August 24, 2021

 Video 5: Ben Campbell serves as Pastoral Associate at St. Paul’s Episcopal Church, Richmond, Virginia.
 Besides being a priest and known civil rights activist in Richmond, Ben is also a father; a husband; a twin; a seventh-generation Virginian; the author of “Richmond’s Unhealed History,” and the founder of Richmond Hill, a residential Christian community and spiritual retreat center in the Church Hill neighborhood of Richmond.
 Bio: St. Paul’s Episcopal Church.

-A native of North Carolina, Barbara Batson is a museum professional with experience in history museums.
+Video 6: Barbara Batson, a native of North Carolina, is a museum professional with experience in history museums.
 Since 1997, she has been the exhibitions coordinator at the Library of Virginia.
 Barbara also curated Freeing Art from Wood: The Sculpture of Leslie Garland Bolling, the first major exhibition and catalogue of this African American artist since the 1940s.

 A lifelong Presbyterian, Barbara is a Second Presbyterian Church member in Richmond, where she sings in the choir and is a member of a committee examining Second’s relationship to Richmond’s Black community since 1845.